meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/tool/README.md

 After the script completes, you'll see the accuracy of the Llama model on the BIRD DEV text2sql.
 For example, the total accuracy is about 54.24% with `YOUR_API_KEY` set to your Llama API key and `model='Llama-3.3-70B-Instruct'`, or about 35.07% with `YOUR_API_KEY` set to your Together API key and `model=meta-llama/Meta-Llama-3.1-8B-Instruct-Turbo`.

 *Note:* To compare your evaluated accuracy of your selected Llama model with other results in the BIRD Dev leaderboard, click [here](https://bird-bench.github.io/).

+### Evaluation Results

+Below are the results of the Llama models we have evaluated on the BIRD DEV dataset:

 | Model                  | Llama API Accuracy | Together Accuracy |
 |------------------------|--------------------|-------------------|